chipironcin/DetectMiner/README.md

 ## License

-The code is available under the MIT license.
+The code is available under the Apache2.0 license.